 Prior to the COVID-19 pandemic, Zoom’s business customer base had grown 217.44% in two years (Jan 2018 – Jan 2020).
 Over this period, an average of 28,050 new customers were added each year.
 This year alone, Zoom has added 37,800 new business customers.

 We’ve charted the number of Zoom business customers (more than 10 employees) since January 2018:

 Zoom customers contributing more than $100K

-The number of $100K+ business customers has more than doubled since the beginning of 2020.
-Zoom added 1,003 new large enterprise clients over the course of the year.
+The number of $100K+ business customers is up 131% since July 2020.
+Additionally, Zoom has added 634 new large enterprise clients over the course of the year already.